sedbangi/CaptureTheSpec/README.md

 # Capture the Spec

 Welcome to the **Capture the Spec** contest!
-This event is challenges participants to demonstrate their Solidity and formal verification skills in a fun environment using the Certora Prover.
+This event challenges participants to demonstrate their Solidity and formal verification skills in a fun environment using the Certora Prover.

 ## Table of Contents
 - [Contest Overview](#contest-overview)